Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - **modify the old byte value by a new byte value;**
 - **modify the left byte of its checksum like this: old checksum byte+(new byte value-old byte value);**
-- **modify the rigth byte of its checksum like this : old checksum byte XOR old byte value XOR new byte value;**
+- **modify the right byte of its checksum like this : old checksum byte XOR old byte value XOR new byte value;**

 And that's all !
 The checksum could be calculated from scratch from always the same seed: "Magic" followed by 0x2F, 0x15 (starting checksum when all data are 0x00).
 Each new data entering a protected area modifies the values of its corresponding checksum according to the rules.
 "Magic" is a mandatory keyword (its absence triggers the suicide code even if the checksum is correct).